-Paul Smith’s College will send out a NY-Alert Emergency Notification on campus wide Emails, text messages and telephone calls to Paul Smith’s College students, faculty, and staff.
+Paul Smith’s College will send out a Bobcat-Alert Emergency Notification on campus wide Emails, text messages and telephone calls to Paul Smith’s College students, faculty, and staff.
 Postings to websites and social media pages are used as well.
-Details of this process can be read here: www.paulsmiths.edu/emergencymanagement contact information can be updated by clicking the NY-Alert Update button.
+Details of this process can be read here: www.paulsmiths.edu/emergencymanagement contact information can be updated by entering the Bobcat Alert personal information portal.

 What is the best way to stay informed during an emergency?

 The Paul Smith’s College Emergency Information website http://www.paulsmiths.edu/campussafety/emergency-information/ will be updated with messages, information, and instructions.
 There will also be information on the emergency on the PSC ALERT emergency information line at 518-327-6419.
 Due to the demand on resources during emergencies, Paul Smith’s Campus Safety Dispatch will most likely be very busy and therefore not able to answer non-emergency calls.